Online Colleges in Arkansas

 - # of online programs: Select online undergraduate and graduate degrees in medical fields, including the RN to Bachelor of Science in Nursing degree and the B.S Online Career Ladder degrees in areas like diagnostic medical sonography and vascular technology.

 The University of Arkansas for Medical Sciences bills itself as Arkansas' only comprehensive academic health center with outreach programs operating in Northwest Arkansas.
 Its eight regional centers and seven "institutes of excellence" give students a great deal of hands-on clinical experience, but the school also offers a number of 100 percent online degrees.
 Online students who hope to eventually segue to UAMS in a more professional capacity, take note: Employing more than 10,000 Arkansans across 73 counties, UAMS holds the distinction of being the state's largest public employer.
+(See why health is the most lucrative major in the south)

 #5 - Southern Arkansas University